How Minyma stays private.

 How Minyma handles delivery

 Minyma protects message content end to end and keeps the delivery boundary clear.
 The relay handles routing, queueing, push delivery, and attachment transfer without holding the private keys required to read plaintext content.
+Optional voice sessions and translation are separate, user-started product actions with explicit boundaries.

 • The relay is not designed to hold plaintext message or attachment content